Sales Pain Questions: How to Create (For an Emerging Market)

 How To Create Sales Pain Questions

 We recently had a listener email us a question about crafting the right sales pain funnel questions and how to create them.
-In this episode, we walk through what steps you should take if you’re not sure what questions you should be asking during a sales pain interview.
+In this episode, we walk through what steps you should take if you’re not sure what pain questions you should be asking during a sales interview.
 We back up further than you think by taking two steps back to create the right questions.

 Here’s the email from Chris: